chamale-rac/grammar/README.md

-# 🚀 automaton AKA Proyecto 1
+# 🚀 grammar-server AKA Proyecto 2

-You can effortlessly generate graphs from regular expressions, including Abstract Syntax Tree, Non-deterministic Finite Automaton, Deterministic Finite Automaton, and Minimized Finite Automaton.
-Additionally, iAutomaton enables you to simulate these automata with various input strings.
+Implementation of grammar simplification (to CNF) and CYK algorithm.

-This interface works directly with [automaton-server (repository)](https://github.com/chamale-rac/automaton-server).
+This interface works directly with [grammar-server (repository)](https://github.com/chamale-rac/grammar-server).

 ## 📑 Index